YouVersion Logo

 Day 3: Loving God With All of Your Soul

 Growing up in church and as the daughter of missionaries, Susha thought she had a pretty good handle on what it meant to love God.
 Until the Lord allowed her to get cancer.
-But something happened to Susha in that season that she hadn’t expected: she learned to love God with all her soul.
+But something happened to Susha in that season that she hadn’t expected: She learned to love God with all her soul.

-Our soul is what integrates, connects, and binds the various parts of our wills, minds, and bodies together into a single life.
-It’s a life that’s completely, entirely, absolutely, and wholeheartedly designed to connect with God.
-Psalm 103:1 (NASB) says: “Bless the Lord, O my soul, and all that is within me, bless His holy name!”
+Our soul is what integrates, connects and binds the various parts of our will, mind and body together into a single life.
+It’s a life that’s completely, entirely, absolutely and wholeheartedly designed to connect with God — who forgives, heals, redeems, crowns and satisfies.
+He is filled with tender compassion, mercy and love toward those who fear Him.

 Questions for Reflection: